 There are 3 types of hard drive failure you have to concerned about.

 First, there’s a physical problem with the drive.
-The most common things that fail are the PCB board, or the chips or power connector on the board, but there are dozens of moving parts in a typical IDE or SATA hard drive and they can all fail.
+The most common things that fail are the PCB board (the chips or power connector on the board), but there are dozens of moving parts in a typical IDE or SATA hard drive and they can all fail.
 I explain this kind of failure in more detail here.
 Symptoms vary.
 If there’s certain physical damage you may hear a loud clicking noise.
 Sometimes if the heads are stuck on the platter you’ll hear more of a buzzing or beeping noise.
 Or if the power connector is damaged, you may hear nothing- no spinning, no whirring- and the drive may not be seen by Windows at all.

 Your hard drive can also crash if it has too many bad sectors.
 Sectors are small clusters of storage space that hold your data.
 When a sector goes bad, software on the drive is supposed to try to move the data to a good sector, and mark the bad one so it never gets written to again.
 In some cases, sectors can become so damaged that the computer can have trouble reading the data, lock up, refuse to boot or crash.

-With all ways your hard drive can fail, this is a good time to remind you, please keep an updated backup of your files.
+With all the different ways your hard drive can fail, this is a good time to remind you to always keep an updated backup of your files.
 Spending $100 on an external hard drive or a cloud backup service can save $1000 in data recovery fees, so backup, backup and then backup again.